NLnetLabs/routinator/doc/manual/source/manual-page.rst

       resources from their area.
 For normal production installations, these are the only TALs that should be used.

-      Using this option as well as the :option:`--tal` and :option:`--tal-dir` options you can change which TALs Routinator should use.
+      Using this option as well as the :option:`--tal` and :option:`--extra-tals-dir` options you can change which TALs Routinator should use.

 .. option:: --tal=name